In the City of Adelaide, the strongest regional competitive effect between 2013/14 and 2018/19 was experienced in Food and Beverage Services.

 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2011/12 and 2016/17 in City of Adelaide in 2016/17 shows the three industries with the highest regional competitive effect in City of Adelaide relative to South Australia were:
+An analysis of employment (Total) change between 2013/14 and 2018/19 in the City of Adelaide in 2018/19 shows the three industries with the highest regional competitive effect in the City of Adelaide relative to South Australia were:

 The three industries with the lowest regional competitive effect were: